Diseases of the Digestive Tract

 - Large intestine — the cecum (where the appendix is attached), colon and rectum

 Medical College of Wisconsin physicians, along with physician assistants, nurses and other specialized team members, provide care for patients with a wide range of complex diseases of the gastrointestinal tract.
-These diseases include:
+Learn more about these diseases and conditions.

 General GI disorders